Before I talk about “selling out”, I want to talk about the two sides of creativity, process and product.

 If you focus exclusively on process, you won’t produce something that others can access – your creation will hold personal meaning, but not universal meaning.
 The packaging is the bridge that lets others access it.

 If you focus just on product, you will lose the heart of why you were creating in the first place.
 You will be selling just for the purpose of selling.
 You will be creative in order to be liked or rewarded, but your creations will be empty.
+The world is full of products like this, which is what prompts the fear that you will do it too.

 That’s a real loss, for both the creator and the world.